 Prentis v.
 Yale Mfg Co. case brief

 Facts: Prentis, a foreman of parts department at a dealership, sustained a hip injury in an accident that involved a forklift made by Yale and sold to Prentis’s employer in 1952.
-Forklift was a standup or walking type instead of a riding or sit down type.
+The forklift was a standup or walking type instead of a riding or sit down type.
 It had a dead-man switch which normally prevented it from moving if operator let go of handle or controls.
-Accident occurred late in day when battery was getting low; Prentis tried to start the machine up by working handle and machine had a power surge; he lost his footing and fell to the ground.
+Accident occurred late in the day when the battery was getting low; Prentis tried to start the machine up by working handle and machine had a power surge; he lost his footing and fell to the ground.
 Injuries seem to be only from the fall.
-Prentis tried to prove that because the machine was not a sit down model and did not incorporate a “human factor” into functioning, it was defective in design.
+Prentis tried to prove that because the machine was not a sit-down model and did not incorporate a “human factor” into functioning, it was defective in design.

 Reasoning: Those injured by defective products should be compensated for their injuries without beginning subject to contractual intricacies of the law of sales; and since manufacturers can most effectively distribute the costs of injuries.
 However, the plaintiff has to prove that the product is actually dangerous and something is wrong that makes it dangerous.
 The plaintiff must show that the product was defective all the time.
 However, it’s a little tough with the design of a product; it can work but there is no one test.